CO-FOUNDER & PROGRAM DIRECTOR

-Cristen Carson Reat is the co-founder and program coordinator of BridgingApps, a program of Easter Seals Greater Houston.
-BridgingApps helps parents, therapists, doctors, and teachers share information on how to use mobile devices like the iPad, iPhone, iPod Touch and Android devices with people who have special needs.
-Cristen holds a M.A. degree from the University of Texas at Austin, graduated from the Defense Language Institute in Monterey, California, and is certified through the Assistive Technology Applications Program at California State University.
-She has worked in education for the last sixteen years, most of that time at an educational non-profit.
-She has written articles on apps for special needs populations that have appeared in National Down Syndrome Communicator, Techedge Magazine and Parenting Special Needs Magazine.
-She is the mother of a son with Asperger’s and a son with Down syndrome.
+Cristen Carson Reat is the Co-Founder and Program Director of BridgingApps.org, a program of Easter Seals Greater Houston.
+BridgingApps provides resources, education, and information on apps and mobile devices to help people with disabilities target and improve skills to reach their highest levels of physical and cognitive development.
+Cristen holds a M.A. degree from the University of Texas at Austin, graduated from the Defense Language Institute in Monterey, California and is certified through the Assistive Technology Applications Program at California State University.
+She is a proud veteran of the United States Army, where she served as a linguist and has worked in education for fifteen years, most of that time at an educational non-profit.
+She has written articles on apps for special needs populations that have appeared in National Down Syndrome Communicator, TechEdge Magazine and Parenting Special Needs Magazine.
+She is the mother of two sons, one of whom has Down syndrome.

-Amy Barry is the Content Manager and Editor at BridgingApps.
-She has a Bachelors Degree in Elementary Education and Masters in Education with a concentration in Educational Technology Leadership from the University of North Florida.
-Amy held a Florida Teaching Certificate from 1998 – 2008 and taught inclusion classes in a Florida public elementary school and has worked for BridgingApps since 2014.
-Friends and family with special needs have inspired Amy to become a researcher in the field of mobile technology, and she is dedicated to advocacy and improving the physical, social, and educational outcomes of children with special needs.
-Amy’s passion for life, mobile technology in education and previous work experience are an asset to BridgingApps.
+Amy Barry is the Digital Marketing Lead at BridgingApps.
+She has a Masters in Educational Technology Leadership from the University of North Florida.
+Amy has worked for BridgingApps since 2014.
+She manages the BridgingApps website, BridgingApps App Search Tool, and marketing.
+She is dedicated to advocacy and improving the physical, social, and educational outcomes of children and adults with special needs.

 Marjorie has many careers over her life time – accountant, programmer, system designer, IT project manager and scuba shop owner.
 Her favorite job is being the mom to very special little girls, Olivia and Maddy.
 She adopted Maddy in 2012 from China and Olivia came two years later.
 She only works part-time because they keep her very busy.
 Her passion for assistive technology came when her youngest came along.
 Born with a bilateral cleft lip and palate, Olivia started utilizing an iPad and Proloquo2Go when she was frustrated with communication.